Measurement of the inclusive $\mathrm{t\bar{t}}$ production cross section in proton-proton collisions at $\sqrt{s} =$ 5.02 TeV: Object reconstruction and event selection

 The particle-flow algorithm~\cite{CMS-PRF-14-001} aims to reconstruct and identify each individual particle in an event, with an optimized combination of information from the various elements of the CMS detector.
 The energy of electrons is determined from a combination of the electron momentum as measured by the tracker, the energy of the corresponding ECAL cluster, and the energy sum of all bremsstrahlung photons spatially compatible with originating from the electron track.
 The energy of muons is obtained from the curvature of the corresponding track.
 The energy of charged hadrons is determined from a combination of their momentum measured in the tracker and the matching ECAL and HCAL energy deposits, corrected for the response function of the calorimeters to hadronic showers.
 Finally, the energy of neutral hadrons is obtained from the corresponding corrected ECAL and HCAL energies.

 Jets are clustered from these reconstructed particles using the anti-\kt algorithm~\cite{Cacciari:2008gp, Cacciari:2011ma} with a distance parameter of 0.4.
 The jet momentum is determined as the vectorial sum of all particle momenta in the jet, and is found from simulation to be, on average, within 5 to 10\% of the true momentum over the whole \pt spectrum and detector acceptance.
 Jet energy corrections are derived from simulation studies so that the average measured energy of jets becomes identical to that of particle-level jets.
 Measurements of the momentum balance are used to determine any residual differences between the jet energy scale in data and in simulation, and appropriate corrections are made~\cite{Khachatryan:2016kdb}.
+These corrections were derived using the full low-pileup data set of \pp collisions at 5.02\TeV.
 Additional selection criteria are applied to remove jets potentially dominated by instrumental effects or reconstruction failures~\cite{CMS:2017wyc}.

 Electron candidates are required to satisfy $\abseta<2.5$ and $\pt>10\GeV$.
 To identify electrons, requirements are placed on a multivariate discriminant based on the shower shape and track quality of the electron candidates~\cite{CMS:2020uim}.
 Electron candidates that are matched to a secondary vertex consistent with a photon conversion, or have a missing hit in the inner layer of the tracker are vetoed.